Race 2

 Race 2 is a 2013 Indian Hindi-language neo-noir action crime film directed by Abbas–Mustan and written by Kiran Kotrial and Shiraz Ahmed.
 The film was produced by Ramesh S. Taurani under the Tips Industries banner, with UTV Motion Pictures serving as distributor and presenter.
 A sequel to the 2008 film, Race and the second installment of the Race film series.
-The film stars Saif Ali Khan, John Abraham, Anil Kapoor, Deepika Padukone, Jacqueline Fernandez and Ameesha Patel.
-The music of the film is composed by Pritam, Yo Yo Honey Singh and Salim–Sulaiman.
+The film stars an ensemble cast of Saif Ali Khan, John Abraham, Anil Kapoor, Deepika Padukone, Jacqueline Fernandez and Ameesha Patel.
+The music of the film is composed by Pritam.
 The film was dubbed in Tamil and Telugu.

 Made on a budget of ₹94 crore, Race 2 was released on 25 January (India) and 26 January (Worldwide).
 The film received mixed-to-positive reviews from critics and the audience.
 It grossed ₹173.36 crore worldwide.